JubJT/JubJT/README.md

 <h2>:rocket: About Me</h2>

-  I am a Data Scientist with a strong understanding of programming, data analysis, and computer graphics.
+  I am a Data Analyst & Scientist with a strong understanding of programming, data analysis, and computer graphics.
 I am skilled in deriving insights and creating compelling visualizations from data using industry-standard tools such as Tableau, Power BI, PostgreSQL, and Python.
 My passion lies in making data-driven decisions and solving challenging problems.
 I leverage my skills and experiences to provide professional analysis and visualization, generate actionable reports, and create intuitive Dashboards.

   __Interests__ : Data Analytics, Data Science, Machine Learning, Backend Development, Software Development, and Cybersecurity.
 Open to any Job or Collaboration opportunities.